Branko Trajkov: Community service

 Since 2000, Trajkov has been organizing creative and music therapy drum workshops for children and adults with special needs.
 He created this specific drum workshop to get the energy of music and rhythm into the world of those that the public administration does not always help in the right way.
 Therefore, the aim of such workshops is to provide participants with a spontaneous and natural way of insight into rhythm, music creation and personal sound experience.
 During this sessions, he establishes harmonious and solid group based on the hierarchy of sound and rhythm, rather than physical, mental or social predisposition of participants.

 In 2000s, Trajkov and his fellow band members of Zabranjeno pušenje took a part in a social responsibility project in which they organized music workshops for children and youth who were victims of land mines.
 The workshops were taken two times in a year.
 The winter workshops were held in Kranjska Gora, Slovenia, while the summer workshops were held in Rovinj, Croatia.
 In 2005, he held music workshops as a part of project "Zemlja bez granica".
 In the workshop named "Let's Take Back the Music & Rhythm to Their Age-old Hearths" he guided students to retrieving their rhythm and aligning it with the environment vibrations.

 In April 2013, Croatian Ministry of Culture selected Trajkov as the first project leader for their pilot project A Backpack (full) of Culture.
 Later, he held more than 15 workshops as part of this Ministry's project.
 Workshops were held in Nova Gradiška, Križevci, Knin, Koprivnica, Metković, Slavonski Brod and other towns.
 In 2014, Trajkov was appointed as a permanent associate for the Brod-Posavina County Institute of Public Health.
 As of 2018, he held nearly 25 active music therapy sessions for addicts in Slavonski Brod.
 In 2015, a Croatian printing company Školska knjiga appointed him as an expert associate for their Department of Music Education.
 He held the same workshop during many professional meetings of school teachers in Croatian towns, such as Kutina, Senj, Čakovec, Jastrebarsko, Beli Manastir.

 In more than 15 years, Trajkov organized more than hundred drum workshops in almost every major city and town in Croatia.

 Personal life

 Trajkov was born and raised in Zagreb, nowadays in Croatia.
 His father Stojan plays accordion.
-He is of a Macedonian descent.
+He is of Macedonian descent.
 Trajkov earned his bachelor's degree in architectural engineering from the University of Zagreb in 1994.